One of the largest intermittent lakes in Europe appears and disappears every year on the karst plain.

 Built on an enormous cliff overlooking a stunning glacial lake of the same name 1000 years ago.

-Located on the doorstep of Triglav National Park, the resort town of Bled enjoyed the reputation of an extremely popular tourist destination for centuries
+Close to Triglav National Park, the resort town of Bled has been known as a popular tourist destination for centuries.

 Carved amidst splendid vertical walls by the Radovna River, Vintgar Gorge is a wonderful day trip destination.

-Part of the massive limestone plateau that stretches from eastern Italy to Albania, the Slovenian Karst is a magnificent region of Slovenia, famous for a long list of natural and cultural heritage wonders.
+Part of the massive limestone plateau, the Slovenian Karst is famous for a long list of natural and cultural heritage wonders.

 No, it’s not a fairy-tale.
 But it might as well be.
 If you’ve never seen an ancient castle perched within a giant cliff, now’s your chance.

-Postojna Cave is a one-of-a-kind natural wonder located in the Karst region of Slovenia.
+Postojna Cave is a one-of-a-kind natural wonder located in the Karst region of Slovenia and the most visited attraction.